CodestackJS/INTROREACTL4/README.md

-Name: Jerie See
+Name: Jerie See  <br>
-Project: Mini Challenge 5 Alert Component
+Project: Mini Challenge 5 Alert Component  <br>
-Date: 05/14/2024
+Date: 05/14/2024  <br>

-Requirements: Mini Challenge: Alert Component
+Requirements: Mini Challenge: Alert Component  <br>

 In our Same Project file: Create a re-usable Alert Component

 Use bootstrap

-Create a simple React component called Alert that is tied to a button and with the button toggle the alert to show and hide.
+Create a simple React component called Alert that is tied to a button and with the button toggle the alert to show and hide.  <br>

 Requirements: